RafalKucharskiPK/rafalkucharskipk.github.io/_posts/2021-01-20-Our-study-at-TRB2021.md

 img:
 ---

-Oded presents our study with Uber at TRB2021 in Washington DC: Beyond the Dichotomy: How Uber Competes with as well as Complements Public Transport (submitted to JoTG)
+Oded presents our study with Uber at TRB2021 in Washington DC: Beyond the Dichotomy: How Uber Competes with as well as Complements Public Transport (submitted to JoTG).